As each one has received a gift, use it to serve one another as good stewards of God’s varied grace.1 Peter 4:10

 A Stewardship Way of Life Leads to Discipleship

-“The US Bishop’s Pastoral Letter on Stewardship invites all Catholics to invest themselves— time, talent and treasure— in the mission and ministries of the Church.
+“The US Bishop’s Pastoral Letter on Stewardship invites all Catholics to invest themselves— time, talent, and treasure— in the Church’s mission and ministries.
 This invitation is a challenge for each of us to live a life of gratitude, accountability, and generosity.
 A stewardship way of life in a way that truly seeks to live as a disciple of Jesus.”
 Excerpted from The Christian Steward by Harry Verhiley

 Have you wondered what Stewardship as a Way of Life means?
 See how the Stewardship Way of Life is being lived out in parishes of the Archdiocese of Seattle.